jowkar/xenocell_nextflow/README.md

 Nextflow wrapper to execute XenoCell, a tool to separate graft from host reads in single-cell RNA-seq xenograft experiments (https://gitlab.com/XenoCell/XenoCell, https://doi.org/10.1186/s12920-021-00872).
 Not affiliated with the original authors of XenoCell.

 Currently supports up to two lanes per fastq file.
+An example Nextflow config file is included, which will need to be modifed to suit any particular system.
+Currrently runs XenoXell from an automatically pulled docker container via Singularity.

 **Command line options:**